 The Remembrance Ceremony for the Leukemia & Lymphoma Society’s event, Light the Night Walk, begins with gathering the loved ones of those with family and friends that have suffered from blood cancer to write down special messages.
 Thousands of participants release sets of balloons with these notes to the loved ones lost.
 The messages float into the night sky, and at that moment it feels like everyone is connected in their strife.
 Kim Zincone of the Hospice of Virginia described these actions to me, and although I have never personally been connected to someone with this disease, I couldn’t help but feel empathetic while looking at the glowing firefly buttons they had ordered.
-At the Richmond Light the Night Walk, these custom made buttons will be given out to walkers as a symbol of carrying those affected from the std from blowjob close to them, as a gift from Hospice of Virginia.
+At the Richmond Light the Night Walk, these custom made buttons will be given out to walkers as a gift from Hospice of Virginia.
 And the pin backs cleverly glow in the dark, creating another way to light up the night’s trail.

 What is the Light the Night Walk?

 Organized by Leukemia & Lymphoma Society (LLS), it’s a charity walk that includes events for kids, food trucks, live music, and other community building activities.
 After the Remembrance Ceremony, members of the community walk a 1.5 mile journey around the designated park, university, stadium, or even farmers market at dusk with glowing lanterns and buttons to illuminate the night.

 Why was it founded?

 The de Villiers family founded the Leukemia Society in 1949 after the death of their son.
 The family was frustrated with the lack of services and treatments available.
 The Robert Rosseler de Villiers foundation was created and named after their son, in the hopes of improving education and fundraising for leukemia and to support family members who have lost loved ones to the blood cancer.